THE-Engineering/export-from-the-ums-import-to-auth0/README.md

 ## Set-up

-### Crypto
+### Shared secret

-`CRYPTO_KEY` is a secret which is used to encrypt and decrypt data
+`CRYPTO_KEY` is a shared secret which is used to encrypt and decrypt data

 You should provide `CRYPTO_KEY` as an _environment variable_ (ensuring it is not read from or written to disk, logged, or printed in the terminal)

-All data _managed by this application_ is encrypted and it can only be decrypted with the same secret
+All data _managed by this application_ is encrypted and it can only be decrypted with the same shared secret

 ### AWS